Not Currently on View

 Halston said, "I love the idea of a ruffle that seems to come from nothing.
 I like things that look sculptured and yet are soft."
 The period from late 1970s to early 1980s is known as Halston's ruffle period.
 In 1980 Women Wear Daily gave Halston a new nickname, "Mr. Ruffle."

 In Halston's innovative construction technique, the ruffles and body of the garment were created from one piece of fabric.
 This softly draped blouse with cut-in-one ruffles was created by cutting several layers of ruffles in minimally graduated widths to create a soft fluttery look.

-Halston Limited c/o Micheal Lichtenstien, New York, New York ; given to the Indianapolis Museum of Art in 1980.
+Halston Limited in care of Micheal Lichtenstien, New York, New York ; given to the Indianapolis Museum of Art in 1980.